 In May 2011 the club were crowned League Two champions.
 The following season saw The Spireites lift the Football League Trophy at Wembley after defeating Swindon Town.
 However, their cup progress didn't transform into league form, as they were relegated once more at the end of the 2011-12 season.
 Paul Cook was appointed as manager in October 2012.

-Chesterfield FC will play the 2013-14 season in Football League Two.
+Chesterfield FC will play in Football League Two in the 2017-18 season.

 Chesterfield 3 Cardiff City 4 (Friday 20th December 1985) Division Three (att: 1,773)